 Ms. McGee has nearly a decade of experience as a clinical audiologist and has worked with adult and pediatric patients at clinics in Virginia and Mississippi.

-She is currently completing her Doctor of Audiology degree (AuD) through A.T.
+She completed her Doctor of Audiology degree (AuD) through A.T.
 Still University of Health Sciences, Mesa, Arizona.
 She earned her Masters of Science degree in Audiology at the University of Manchester in Manchester, England, and her Bachelor of Arts Degree in Speech-Language Pathology/Audiology at the University of Southern Mississippi in Hattiesburg, Mississippi.

 - Undergraduate Education: University of Southern Mississippi, Hattiesburg, Mississippi